Asymptotic Value of Monitoring Structures in Stochastic Games: Weighted Garbling and the Limit PPE Payoff Set

 for any permutation $\xi: T \to T$ and any function $\psi: T \to Y'.$ Thus, we conclude that condition \eqref{eq:3} is satisfied for $\tilde{x}_s (t',y')$ with the monitoring structure $\Pi'$.
 To show that the constraints corresponding to \eqref{eq:1} and \eqref{eq:2} are satisfied, fix $s \in S$ and observe that for each $a \in A$,

 Thus,

 \end{proof}

 There are two ideas behind this limit monotonicity result with respect to the WG-order, which does not work for a fixed $\delta$ but works as $\delta \rightarrow 1$.
 The first idea is to use the next period state as a purely informative signal.
 Since the next state and public signal are jointly informative about the current action, it is natural to compare the informativeness of monitoring structures with respect to the standard Blackwell garbling order for joint distributions (i.e., joint garbling).
 However, the next period state is not just an informative signal but also determines the set of feasible continuation payoffs.
-To ignore such state-dependent physical constraints and use the next state as a purely informative signal, we focus on the set of PPE payoffs that can be supported starting at every state, which converges to $\mathcal{H}(\Pi)$ as $\delta \rightarrow 1$ subject to the full dimensionality as shown by \cite{HSTV_2011_ECMA}.
+To ignore such state-dependent physical constraints and use the next state as a purely informative signal, we focus on the set of PPE payoffs that can be supported starting at any state, which converges to $\mathcal{H}(\Pi)$ as $\delta \rightarrow 1$ subject to the full dimensionality as shown by \cite{HSTV_2011_ECMA}.
 Every such payoff profile (in the interior of $\mathcal{H}(\Pi)$) can be supported by creating a state-independent ``block self-generating set'' around it when $\delta$ is large.\footnote{This is a set that is self-generating independent of the initial state with a block of $n-1$ periods.
-See the proof of Proposition 2 in \cite{HSTV_2011_ECMA} for details.} If $\Pi^\prime$ is more informative than $\Pi$ with respect to the joint garbling order, then we can mimic the construction of such a block self-generating set by constructing new continuation payoffs as some type of mixture of the original continuation payoffs based on joint garbling.
-These new continuation payoffs can be different from the original ones in a complex way in general.\footnote{For repeated games, this reduces to a simple convex combination of continuation payoffs in \Cref{subsec:3.1}.} However, when $\delta$ is very large, they behave similarly to the original continuation payoffs and hence still stay in the original block self-generating set.
-Thus, the same set becomes block self-generating for $\Pi^\prime$ when the players are patient enough.
+See the proof of Proposition 2 in \cite{HSTV_2011_ECMA} for details.} If $\Pi^\prime$ is more informative than $\Pi$ with respect to the joint garbling order, then we can mimic the construction of continuation payoffs to support each target payoff profile based on joint garbling.
+The continuation payoffs we construct are different from the original ones in a complex way in general.\footnote{For repeated games, this reduces to a simple convex combination of continuation payoffs in \Cref{subsec:3.1}.} However, when $\delta$ is very large, they behave similarly to the original continuation payoffs and hence still stay in the original block self-generating set.
+Thus, the block self-generating set for $\Pi$ becomes block self-generating for $\Pi^\prime$ when the players are patient enough.
 This is why the set of PPE payoffs that can be supported at every state is monotone with respect to the joint garbling order in the limit as $\delta \rightarrow 1$.
 In addition, this set is exactly the (identical) limit PPE payoff set at every state when \autoref{ass:1} is satisfied.